backend-developers-ltd/ComputeHorde/README.md

 - Distributes tasks to miners and evaluates the results:
   - Organic results are returned to external requesters.
   - Synthetic results adjust miners' scores.
+- Uses a separate GPU, called a **Trusted Miner**, to pre-run part of the validation tasks and establish expected results.
+  The Trusted Miner shares the same code as a regular miner but is configured differently:
+  - It is not registered in the metagraph.
+  - It only accepts tasks from the associated validator.
 - [See validator's README for more details](validator/README.md)

 ### **Miner**